2dxgujun/Kpan/README.md

 ```

 That is cool in Java, but I was using kotlin, and it's not cool enough, it's verbose and limited.
 Kotlin allows to [*type-check* builders](https://kotlinlang.org/docs/reference/type-safe-builders.html),
-which is a best way to build the spans, so do it:
+which is a best way to build the spans, so I make it happen:

 ```kotlin
 val text = span {